-When hatching angelfish eggs, you should remove them from the original tank or place them in a fry basket.
-You can dislodge the eggs from their nest with a razor blade.
-Once in the new area, keep the temperatures between 75-82 F degrees and monitor the water’s chemical balance.
-Fungus will attempt to grow on the eggs, so be sure to treat the water with fungicide.
-If any of the eggs die, remove them from the tank so they don’t contaminate the healthy eggs.
+Once in the new area, keep the temperatures between 75-82 degrees Fahrenheit and monitor the water’s chemical balance.
+Fungus will attempt to grow on the eggs, so treat the water with fungicide.

 Can Angelfish Eggs Survive Without The Parents?

-- Use a fungicide to avoid fungal attacks on the eggs
+- Use a fungicide to avoid fungal attacks on the eggs.

-- Keep the water temperatures consistent, especially if you’ve moved the eggs from one tank to another
+- Keep the water temperatures consistent, especially if you’ve moved the eggs from one tank to another.

-- Keep the water at the right pH level, so the eggs aren’t jarred or shocked
+- Keep the water at the right pH level so the eggs aren’t jarred or shocked.

 When in egg form, fish are more delicate than ever.
 Angelfish are known as hardy fish that can tolerate a few changes outside of their ideal parameters.
 However, this is only true once they reach adulthood.

 Of course, the health of the parents also factors in.
-According to Aquaculture Research, if the angelfish parents have a rich diet, their eggs are more likely to survive and produce strong fry.
-Both formulated diets and raw diets are options, but the best results come from feeding angelfish squid, shrimp, fish eggs, and algae.
+According to Aquaculture Research, if the angelfish parents have a rich diet, their eggs are more likely to survive and produce healthy fry.

 How Do You Take Care Of Angelfish Eggs?

-- If the parents are young and inexperienced, they may eat the eggs
+- If the parents are young and inexperienced, they may eat the eggs.

-- The parents may have died, leaving the eggs on their own
+- The parents may have died, leaving the eggs on their own.

-- The parents may have abandoned their eggs
+- The parents may have abandoned their eggs.

 No matter the case, you can take care of the angelfish eggs by yourself.
-Just follow these steps.
+Just follow these steps:

 Locate The Eggs

-- Look For A Clean, Smooth Area.
-This is where angelfish like to spawn
+- Look for a clean, smooth area.
+This is where angelfish like to spawn.

-- Pay Attention To Where The Parents Guard.
+- Pay attention to where the parents guard.
 Assuming both parents are alive, they will be hovering near the eggs.

 Make Sure The Eggs Are Fertilized

-Female angelfish can lay eggs on their own, without the intervention of a male.
+Female angelfish can lay eggs on their own without the intervention of a male.
 If the male does not come around to fertilize them, the eggs will remain sterile and lifeless.
-If you can’t tell the difference between that or eggs on their way to hatching, you might end up wasting your time.
-Here are signs to look for:

-- Fertilized Eggs: These are brownish with translucent, amber tones.
+- Fertilized eggs: These are brownish with translucent, amber tones.
 They will likely hatch in the next couple of days.

 Decide Where To Move The Eggs

-The new eggs should not be kept in the same tank with the rest of your fish.
+The new eggs should not be kept in the same tank as the rest of your fish.
 If the parents are not there to protect the offspring, they will quickly become a meal.
 The parents themselves may even eat the gooey eggs.
 To move the eggs, you have 2 options:

-- A New Tank: This is a long-term solution, where you can let the fry grow to a safe size before getting reintroduced to the original tank.
+- A new tank: This is a long-term solution where you can let the fry grow to a safe size before getting reintroduced to the original tank.

-- A Fry Basket: This is the least jarring option, since you don’t have to get a second tank, cycle the new water, or invest in a new filter.
+- A fry basket: This is the least jarring option since you don’t have to get a second tank, cycle the new water, or invest in a new filter.

-A fry basket works as a mesh netting or small container that’s placed in your original tank.
+A fry basket works as a mesh netting or small container placed in your original tank.
 The eggs are set inside and kept away from the other tank inhabitants.
-They will use the same water, which eliminates some of your guesswork.
-However, fry baskets can’t hold them forever and can overcrowd the original tank.

 Use The Same Water

-Your eggs will be the safest and healthiest when kept in water from the original tank.
 If you opt for a fry basket, that’s no issue.
-Simply keep the chemical balance properly leveled out and try to avoid any sudden changes until the eggs hatch.
+Keep the chemical balance properly leveled out and avoid sudden changes until the eggs hatch.

 Choosing Different Water